sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * For the variable ones (temperature, voltage, fan speed ....) need to be collected periodically.

 ### 3.3.
 Midplane Interface
 A typical modular chassis includes a midplane-interface to interconnect the Supervisor & line-cards.
-The same design has been extended in case of a SmartSwitch.
-The mnic ethernet interface over PCIe which is the midplane-interface, interconnect the Switch Host and the DPUs.

-* When DPU card or the Supervisor boots and as part of its initialization, midplane interface gets initialized.
+When DPU card or the Switch boots and as part of its initialization, midplane interface gets initialized.
-* Two solutions were proposed for this purpose.
-    * Solution 1. uses a dhcp server - client model between the switch host and the dpus to allocate IP address. [link](https://github.com/sonic-net/SONiC/blob/master/doc/smart-switch/ip-address-assigment/smart-switch-ip-address-assignment.md)
+* Please refer to this link for IP address assignment between the switch host and the DPUs. [link](https://github.com/sonic-net/SONiC/blob/master/doc/smart-switch/ip-address-assigment/smart-switch-ip-address-assignment.md)
-    * Solution 2. static ip allocation based on DPU ID. [link](https://github.com/rameshraghupathy/SONiC/blob/origin/ss_pmon_hld/doc/smart-switch/pmon/static-ip-assignment.md)
-* For midplane-interface IP address allocation we will follow the procedure in solution.1 [link](https://github.com/sonic-net/SONiC/blob/master/doc/smart-switch/ip-address-assigment/smart-switch-ip-address-assignment.md)

-### 3.3.1.
-MAC address distribution

-* Mac allocation for the Switch Host
-    * port X 16 =  512
-        * Example: 28 external ports + 4 internal host-dpu ports
-    * default = 8
-        * Example: management port, dockers, loopback, midplane-bridge, plus some spare
-    * midplane DPU interface host end point X DPUs  = 8
-        * Example: 1 per dpu interface

-* Mac allocation per DPU
-    * default = 8
-        * Example: management port, dockers, loopback, 1 for midplane-interface dpu end point, plus some spare
-    * application extension = 8
-        * Note: 8 mac addresses for future application expansion

-* Total mac for SmartSwich = (512 + 8 + 8) + ((8 + 8) * 8) =   656 mac addresses

-* The MAC address for each host endpoint and the corresponding DPU endpoint will be read from the hardware and updated into the MID_PLANE_IP_MAC table in the ChassisStateDB as shown below.
-The IP address will also be stored here for convenience.

 ### 3.3.2.
 ChassisStateDB Schema for MID_PLANE_IP_MAC
 ```